Mogao Caves: History

-The earliest decorated Mogao Caves remaining to this day (caves 268, 272 and 275), were built and decorated by the Northern Liang between 419 and 439 CE, before the invasion of the Northern Wei.
+The earliest decorated Mogao Caves remaining to this day (caves 268, 272 and 275), were built and decorated in the Northern Liang period between 419 and 439 CE, before the invasion of the Northern Wei.
 They share many stylistic characteristics in common with some of the Kizil Caves, such as Cave 17.
-Members of the ruling family of Northern Wei and Northern Zhou then constructed many caves here, and it flourished in the short-lived Sui Dynasty.
-By the Tang Dynasty, the number of caves had reached over a thousand.
+Members of the ruling family of Northern Wei and Northern Zhou then constructed many caves here, and it flourished in the short-lived Sui dynasty.
+By the Tang dynasty, the number of caves had reached over a thousand.

 By the Sui and Tang dynasties, Mogao Caves had become a place of worship and pilgrimage for the public.
 From the 4th until the 14th century, caves were constructed by monks to serve as shrines with funds from donors.
 These caves were elaborately painted, the cave paintings and architecture serving as aids to meditation, as visual representations of the quest for enlightenment, as mnemonic devices, and as teaching tools to inform those illiterate about Buddhist beliefs and stories.
 The major caves were sponsored by patrons such as important clergy, local ruling elite, foreign dignitaries, as well as Chinese emperors.
 Other caves may have been funded by merchants, military officers, and other local people such as women's groups.

-During the Tang Dynasty, Dunhuang became the main hub of commerce of the Silk Road and a major religious centre.
+During the Tang dynasty, Dunhuang became the main hub of commerce of the Silk Road and a major religious centre.
 A large number of the caves were constructed at Mogao during this era, including the two large statues of Buddha at the site, the largest one constructed in 695 following an edict a year earlier by Tang Empress Wu Zetian to build giant statues across the country.
 The site escaped the persecution of Buddhists ordered by Emperor Wuzong in 845 as it was then under Tibetan control.
 As a frontier town, Dunhuang had been occupied at various times by other non-Han Chinese people.
-After the Tang Dynasty, the site went into a gradual decline, and construction of new caves ceased entirely after the Yuan Dynasty.
+After the Tang dynasty, the site went into a gradual decline, and construction of new caves ceased entirely after the Yuan dynasty.
 By then Islam had conquered much of Central Asia, and the Silk Road declined in importance when trading via sea-routes began to dominate Chinese trade with the outside world.
-During the Ming Dynasty, the Silk Road was finally officially abandoned, and Dunhuang slowly became depopulated and largely forgotten by the outside world.
+During the Ming dynasty, the Silk Road was finally officially abandoned, and Dunhuang slowly became depopulated and largely forgotten by the outside world.
 Most of the Mogao caves were abandoned; the site, however, was still a place of pilgrimage and was used as a place of worship by local people at the beginning of the twentieth century when there was renewed interest in the site.